GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ### Example: Render System

-The render system tracks all entities with a sprite and position
+The render system tracks all entities with a sprite and position.

 <p align="center">
   <img src="./readmeimages/rendersystem.png" width="600" />